Drivers have several options for getting vehicle repair bills paid after a car, truck or motorcycle accident. They can seek payment from:

 Photos of the accident scene and the damage to all vehicles involved in the crash are the best way to prove property damage.

-Drivers who not carry a cell phone capable of taking photos may want to keep an inexpensive digital or disposable camera in their vehicle.
+Drivers who do not carry a cell phone capable of taking photos may want to keep an inexpensive digital or disposable camera in their vehicle.

 Even if photos cannot be taken immediately (for instance, due to injury or traffic concerns) it is still a good idea to return to the location and take photos later.
 Such photos can help an insurance adjuster understand what happened.